didats/didats/README.md

 I am currently staying in Malang, Indonesia.
 1 hour distance by plane from the capital city, Jakarta.
 I do like outside activities such as 🚴 and 🏃.
 Loved Americano and Moccachino.

+If you are an iOS Developer, you might want to use these 2 libraries I have made:
+* [DTSocialMediaLogin](https://github.com/didats/DTSocialMediaLogin), helping you to implement social media login.
+* [DTStringPicker](https://github.com/didats/DTStringPicker), a dropdown menu with ability to search the data

 ### Portfolio